Jaypee1031/admission-portal/docs/README.md

+contact me on fb if theres any error or something you dont understand: jp tuangco

 # 🎓 University Admission Portal

 A comprehensive web-based admission portal for universities built with PHP, MySQL, and Bootstrap.
 This system allows students to register, upload requirements, fill out admission forms, and generate PDFs, while admins can manage applicants, verify documents, and access reports.